Jockey Michael O’Sullivan won the hearts of the Irish people, funeral hears

 O’Sullivan shot to prominence on the opening day of the 2023 Cheltenham Festival, headlined by his Supreme Novices’ Hurdle win on Marine Nationale, just months after turning professional.

+O’Sullivan’s riding whip was among items brought to the altar to symbolise his life.

+A jersey of his local GAA club Kilshannig was also placed at the front of the church, as was his university degree parchment and family photo albums.

-His funeral began with a eulogy from his father.
+The service, which was attended by several well known figures from the racing world, began with a eulogy from O’Sullivan’s father.
 He thanked all the emergency services who had treated his son and also praised the community for the support offered to the family.

 “While we are broken hearted, we will now focus on what Michael would want for us,” he said.